eflamm-of-passion/dragon-request/ui/README.md

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

-TODO
+## TODO
-- install a HTTP client to call the API
+- branch to all the endpoints
-- get the endpoints from the API
+- handle the results of API
+- add CORS header only if dev mode
+- find a way to debug
+- dark mode
 - logging
 - create a Docker container
 - check what I can do for testing

+## Notes to myself
+- I should check the architecture is right